Joseph-Mitchell/Bank-Challenge/docs/domain-models-test-plan.md

 - [x] Should return true when number equal to credit plus overdraft passed
 - [x] Should return false when positive number more than credit plus overdraft passed

+- [x] Should change credit by correct amount when number between credit and overdraft passed

 ### User Story 10
 #### Testing StatementPrinter.printStatement()